awsdocs/aws-parallelcluster-user-guide/doc_source/raid-section.md

 ## `shared_dir`<a name="raid-shared-dir"></a>

-Defines the mount point for the RAID array on the master and compute nodes\.
+Defines the mount point for the RAID array on the head and compute nodes\.

 The RAID drive is created only if this parameter is specified\.